British Journal of Mathematical and Statistical Psychology

 Since Specialization

-This network shows the specialization of papers published in British Journal of Mathematical and Statistical Psychology.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in British Journal of Mathematical and Statistical Psychology.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in British Journal of Mathematical and Statistical Psychology.

 Countries where authors publish in British Journal of Mathematical and Statistical Psychology